npm/rfcs/accepted/0000-link-packages-to-source-and-build.md

 As part of authorizing publishing of the package, the registry should sign a statement (release attestation) about accepting the package release and publish it to Rekor (public ledger).

-WebPKI CAs currently use a similar approach when they publish all issued certificates to a [transparency log](https://certificate.transparency.dev/).
+Web Public Key Infrastructure ([Web PKI](https://en.wikipedia.org/wiki/Public_key_infrastructure)) CAs currently use a similar approach when they publish all issued certificates to a [transparency log](https://certificate.transparency.dev/).

 ### CI/CD OIDC provider support
 Today only GitHub Actions is fully supported by Fulcio.
 We’d like to see support added for any public CI/CD service that can meet these requirements: